freakycheesy/Sanicball/CHECKLIST.md

 - add pinch zoom on mobile
 # important
 - edit versions on sanicballcore
-- cross platform hosting (like sanicball-custom)
 # extra
-- add touch icon for local player manager panel
 - add freakycheesy as a character
-- fix the sanicball transform on the title screen
 - fix smoothness on terrain
 - add old greenhillzone
 - add sanicloops